Mr-Destructive/techstructive-blog/about.md

 Techstructive Blog is created with a aim to learn programming and have fun in the process.

 You'll aslo find some of my articles written at [GeeksforGeeks](https://auth.geeksforgeeks.org/user/meetgor/articles).
-They maily contain shell scripting(bash), Java, Vim and some random articles as well.
+They mainly contain shell scripting(bash), Java, Vim and some random articles as well.

-I hope you'll have fun reading my articles, if not please give feedback on the handles from [Contact]({{ page.contacts.url }}) section.
+I hope you'll have fun reading my articles, if not please give feedback on the handles from [Contact]({{ '/contact/' relative_url }}) section.